Impact, additionality and ESRG

 It is essential that we have a positive impact, that we are additional, and that we are mindful of how we can contribute to wider benefits to society, the environment, and the world around us.

-Through our investments - and partnering with the private sector and local government - we strive to enable positive impact by increasing infrastructure investment in pursuit of our two strategic objectives:
+Through our investments - and partnering with the private sector and local government - our portfolio will:

 How we measure impact, additionality and ESRG